tawanaj/tawanaj.github.io/_posts/2024-09-20-gratitude.markdown

 I thanked the Lord for giving me wisdom to know what to do and to think of quick solutions to problems that arose.
 I thanked him for putting friends in my life who connected me to the realtor we used.
 I thanked him for the ability to know how to research and for things like chatgpt that literally became my pocket real estate attorney (more acknowledgement).

+I then realized that I got to spend each night this week with a friend.
+Wether that was digitally or in person.
+This is never the case.
+I got to enjoy the company of people I care about.

+I am grateful for these friends!
+I am grateful that I get to share my life with some pretty awesome people.
+I am grateful for moments of shared understanding.

 <br>